antlr/antlrworks/doc/readme.txt

 	http://www.antlr.org/works/index.html

 If you have problems or think you have found a bug in ANTLRWorks, report it at

 	http://www.antlr.org/misc/feedback

 * INSTALLATION *

-Download the complete archive antlrworks.jar at
+Download the complete antlrworks.jar at

 	http://www.antlr.org/works/index.html

-This archive contains everything needed to work with ANTLRWorks (it includes ANTLR 3, StringTemplate, XJLibrary, etc.).
+This archive contains everything needed to work with ANTLRWorks (it includes ANTLR 3, StringTemplate, XJLibrary, ANTLR 2.7.5, etc.).

 To run ANTLRWorks, simply double-click on the antlrworks.jar file.
 From the command line, type "java -jar antlrworks.jar".

 * ADVANCED INSTALLATION *

-If you want to use another version of ANTLR 3 (like an upgrade), you will have to expand the antlrworks.jar archive to remove ANTLR 3.
+If you want to use another version of ANTLR 3 (like an upgrade), you will have to expand the antlrworks.jar archive to overwrite ANTLR 3.

 To expand the archive, type "jar -xj antlrworks.jar".
 The following directories will be expanded:

-	antlr
-	com/jgoodies/forms
-	edu/usfca/xj
-	org/antlr/
-	org/antlr/stringtemplate
-	org/antlr/works
+	antlr/...
+ANTLR 2.7.5
+	com/jgoodies/forms/...
+JGoodies
+	edu/usfca/xj/...
+XJLibrary
+	org/antlr/...
+ANTLR v3
+	org/antlr/stringtemplate/...
+StringTemplate
+	org/antlr/works/...
+ANTLRWorks

-You may then remove ANTLR 3 (that is everything in "org/antlr/" except "org/antlr/stringtemplate" and "org/antlr/works").
+To update ANTLR v3, remove ANTLR 3 (that is everything in "org/antlr/" *EXCEPT* "org/antlr/stringtemplate" and "org/antlr/works").
 Note that ANTLRWorks requires the "com/jgoodies/forms" and "edu/usfca/xj" directories.

-Make sure ANTLR 3 is in your class-path and then launch ANTLRWorks using "java org.antlr.works.IDE".
+Make sure ANTLR 3 is in your CLASSPATH and then launch ANTLRWorks using "java org.antlr.works.IDE".

-* KNOWN ISSUE *
+* KNOWN ISSUES *

-This version disable emacs key-bindings in all OS except Mac OS X. It will be available in future version.
+This version disables emacs key-bindings on all OS except Mac OS X.  It will be available in future version.

 * HISTORY *

 06/01/05 - version 1.0ea1
-	- first public release
+         - first release to the public (no source)

-* LICENCE *
+* WARNING *

+Per the license in LICENSE.txt, this software is not guaranteed to work and might even destroy all life on this planet:

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED